PetaLinux Firmware

 "

-Next, we want to create the package group to include both the firmware and software, as well as the AR1335 driver that is needed for this application.
-UG1144 also details this step.
+Next, you create the package group to include both the firmware and software, as well as the AR1335 driver that is needed for this application.
+The PetaLinux Tools Documentation: Reference Guide (UG1144) also details this step.

 mkdir -p project-spec/meta-user/recipes-core/packagegroups/